-Tell us a bit about yourself, what programme did you join at SSE and when, what location are/were you based in?
+First, tell us a bit about yourself!
+What programme did you join at SSE and where are you based?

 I’m Grant Beaton, an SSE Renewables Graduate Engineer based in Glasgow having joined the company in September 2020.